abhayv290/abhayv290/README.md

 - 👋 Hi, This is Abhay Vishwakarma ,A MERN Stack Developer   ,BTECH (CSE) sophomore
-- 👀 As a Techie I'm obssessed with every techincal fields mostly today treds like these ai tools( AI & ML) , IOTs , I also have some obsession with hacking and  love playing pc games .
+- 👀 As a Techie I'm obssessed with every technical fields mostly now days treds like various Ai tools( AI & ML) , IOTs , I also have some obsession with Hacking (ethical one)
+-  and  love playing pc games .
-- 🌱 I’m currently learning   DSA with C++ and exploring  competitive programing
+- 🌱 I’m currently learning   DSA with C++ and exploring  competitive programing.
 - I have strong hold on SEO,SEM and digital marketing stuffs certified by google.
 - 4* in C on @hackerRank and 4* in python on HackerRank
-- 500 DSA Questions on DSA on platform like @Leetcode & codingNinjas.
+- 500 DSA Questions Solved in  DSA on platforms like @Leetcode & codingNinjas.
-- 💞️ I’m looking  to colaborate and doing  open source for gsoc 2024
+- 💞️ I’m looking  to colaborate  and exploring and preparing for gsoc 2024 ,open source for  the MERN tech stack
 - 📫you can connect me on https://linktr.ee/abhayvii

 <!---